LoopKit/loopdocs/docs/browser/edit-browser.md

     ??? abstract "Use only if directed (Click to Open/Close)" Open your browser to your https://github.com/username/Module URL.
 If you already created the `branch` you need, you do not need to create a new one.

         If you are customizing a released version, use the [Table of SHA-1](#table-of-sha-1) under your version number below.
 Copy the SHA-1 for your Module so you can paste it into the URL in Step 2 below.
-Notice the suggested branch name for that table.
+The suggested branch name is `v-#.#.#` where #.#.# corresponds to the version number for `main`.
 You will use this in Step 3.3 below.

         You should create a `branch` following the numbered steps and watching the GIF.
 Each Frame in the GIF corresponds to a numbered step below.